 Economics of education, labor economics, and applied econometrics.

-Environmental economics, particularly the evaluation of policy options for climate change and valuation of ecosystem services.
+Environmental economics, particularly the evaluation of policy options for climate change.

 Environmental and resource economics, and water allocation policy.
 Jonathan is particularly interested in economic incentive structures for allocating scarce water supplies.

 Environmental and resource economics, and development economics.
 Patrick is specifically interested in the integration of payments for ecosystem services into development and conservation policy.

 Economics of entrepreneurship and private sector development.
 Sebastian is particularly interested in the political economy and decision making process of providing public goods.